dipica143-create/dipica143-create/README.md

 ## 💻 whoami

-I'm Deepika — a computer science undergraduate, build Rag-Lite bot and classification model using kaggle dataset, and currently working on a Face Detection System project.
+I'm Deepika — a computer science undergraduate, built Rag-Lite bot and classification model using kaggle dataset, and currently working on a Face Detection System project.

 ## 🛠️ Tech Stack